A Quick & Dirty Guide to the Best Biking in East Bay

 Less than 20 miles south of Concord, this sprawling state park encompasses the namesake peak along with the surrounding woodlands and boasts some of the best mountain biking in the East Bay.
 Of the more than 60 miles of trail open to mountain bikers in the park, the Mount Diablo Summit Trail, Oyster Point Trail, and Diablo Ranch Trail stand out as some of the most fun and rewarding rides.

 After pushing it out on the singletrack, head back to Concord for a well-deserved pint at the Hop Grenade taproom downtown or Epidemic Ales, the offbeat, dog-friendly craft brewery at the north end of town.

 Mountain Biking at Briones Regional Park

 A quick 15-minute drive from downtown lies the peaceful open space of Briones Regional Park, where mountain bikers will find more than 35 miles of trails.
-Most of the trails are on old fire roads, and feature steep, scenic climbs, especially when the hillsides take on their picturesque green color from January to April.
 The park offers primarily intermediate to upper intermediate trails, with the Briones Crest Trail Ride, the Lafayette Ridge Trail, and Old Briones Road Trail taking the cake as the must-do rides.